Political representation: Representation by area or political unit (not population)

-Representation of an unanimous constituency
+Representation of a unanimous constituency

 Some systems allow voters to self-sort into groups of common sentiment and for each have its own representative.

 Proportional representation election systems operate that way.
 With no claim that a population group or a geographical area, wherein the voters have diverse opinions, must be represented by just one member, the electorate can split into unanimous constituencies that each elect a member who naturally represents that group with no pretense of representing others.

 Models of representation

 Models of representation refer to ways in which elected officials behave in representative democracies.
 There are three main types: delegate, trustee, and politico.

 Delegate model

 A delegate is someone who is elected to represent and convey the views of others.
 The delegate model of representation suggests that representatives have little or no capacity to exercise their own judgement or preferences.
 They are merely elected to be the mouthpiece of their constituency and act only the way their constituents would want them to, regardless of their own opinion.
 A member elected by just a portion of the voters in the district may convey the view of their supporters but is likely unable to represent the views of all in the district.

 Joseph Tussman stated, "The essence of representation is the delegation or granting of authority.
 To authorize a representative is to grant another the right to act for oneself.
 Within the limits of the grant of authority one is, in fact, committing himself in advance to the decision or will of another".

 Under representative government a person is elected, not just a tally mark for a particular party.
 Between elections, voters have little control of the behavior of the member, who might even cross the floor to a different party.
 This freedom may be useful though as the member works as a trustee.